ngrx/platform/projects/ngrx.io/content/guide/store/index.md

 export class AppModule {}
 ```

-6. Right click on the `app` folder in StackBlitz and create a new `Component` named `my-counter`.
-Inject the `Store` service into your component to dispatch the counter actions, and use `select` operator to _select_ slice(s) of state.
+6. Create a new _Component_ named `my-counter` in the `app` folder.
+Inject the `Store` service into your component to dispatch the counter actions, and use the `select` operator to _select_ data from the state.

 ```ts
 // my-counter.component.ts